Vulpolox/CompSci353Program4/README.md

 The player can complete the game by collecting 20,000,000 coins, using those coins to unlock the\
 Victory Path, obtaining the Exit Key, and leaving the cave\
 \
-A cheat sheet for the puzzles in the game can be found here: [cheat sheet](https://github.com/Vulpolox/CompSci353Program4/blob/main/Cheat%20Sheet.pdf)
+A cheat sheet for the puzzles in the game and a step-by-step guide for winning can be found here: [cheat sheet](https://github.com/Vulpolox/CompSci353Program4/blob/main/Cheat%20Sheet.pdf)

 ## Sources Used